The Value of Personalized Recommendations: Evidence from Netflix: Demand Model

 \textbf{Model Formulation.} Given this formulation, we consider the following utility specification for user $i$ and good $j$ at time $t$:

 and we normalize the utility of the outside option $u_{i0t} = \varepsilon_{i0t}$.
 Again, the outside option here denotes not consuming any good on Netflix on a given day.

 This utility formulation is intrinsically in good space as it considers that our goal is to learn the matrix of user $\times$ good utilities.
 We follow a similar formulation as \cite{kallus2016revealed} by assuming that this can be decomposed into low-rank good and user matrices.
-We exogenously impose the rank of these matrices, such that $B$ is $\mathbb{R}^{J \times d}$ and $A_{t}$ is $\mathbb{R}^{I \times d}$.
-Beyond these two terms, which represent the ``intrinsic" preferences that users have for the goods, we explicitly model the role of recommendations where $\mathcal{C}_{it} \equiv \cup_{r \in \{\text{billboard, top 25, top 100} \}} \mathcal{C}_{irt}$ denotes the set of recommendations that user $i$ observes at time $t$.
+We exogenously impose the rank of these matrices, such that $B$ is $\mathbb{R}^{J \times d}$ and $A_{t}$ is $\mathbb{R}^{I \times d}$. $A_{t}$ represents the user preference weights for each of the learned attributes at time $t$ and $B$ represents the endogenously learned characteristic space.\footnote{Note that both the ``preference" vector ($A_{t}$) and ``good characteristics" ($B$) are learnable parameters of the model, as opposed to one being a coefficient vector multiplying a vector of predictors, as is commonly the case in demand modeling, in which case would the second would be a random variable.
+In particular, there is no notion of ``correlation'' across time points of the learned title characteristics, and therefore no simultaneity / endogeneity concern.
+We refer the interested reader to \cite{kallus2016revealed} for a thorough analysis of joint learning of characteristics and preferences under low rank constraints.} Beyond these two factors, which represent the ``intrinsic" preferences that users have for the goods, we explicitly model the role of recommendations where $\mathcal{C}_{it} \equiv \cup_{r \in \{\text{billboard, top 25, top 100} \}} \mathcal{C}_{irt}$ denotes the set of recommendations that user $i$ observes at time $t$.
 We handle the granularity of the different types of recommendations (as described in Section \ref{sec:institutional_details}) by having separate recommendation utility booster terms for the billboard, top 25, and top 100 recommendations (denoted by $\beta_{jr}$).
 Finally, $\varepsilon_{ijt}$ denotes the standard Type-1 Extreme Value error.
 Under the standard assumption that $\varepsilon_{ijt}$ are independent and identically distributed, this induces the probability that good $j$ will be chosen by user $i$ in time period $t$:

 A particularly important quantity for our counterfactuals and applications of the model is whether a user chooses any good.
 Thus, we define whether a user $i$ \textit{engages} in a time period $t$ as follows: